hotaki-lab/hotaki/MachineLearning/04 - ML0101EN-Reg-NoneLinearRegression-py-v1.md

 -->

-<h2>Want to learn more?</h2>
+#### This was a project conducted in partial fulfillment of the requirements for the certificate of IBM-Machine Learning via EdX.org

+#### Further Learning Opportunity:

 IBM SPSS Modeler is a comprehensive analytics platform that has many machine learning algorithms.
 It has been designed to bring predictive intelligence to decisions made by individuals, by groups, by systems – by your enterprise as a whole.
-A free trial is available through this course, available here: <a href="http://cocl.us/ML0101EN-SPSSModeler">SPSS Modeler</a>
+A free trial is available through this course, available here: [SPSS Modeler](http://cocl.us/ML0101EN-SPSSModeler).

 Also, you can use Watson Studio to run these notebooks faster with bigger datasets.
 Watson Studio is IBM's leading cloud solution for data scientists, built by data scientists.
 With Jupyter notebooks, RStudio, Apache Spark and popular libraries pre-packaged in the cloud, Watson Studio enables data scientists to collaborate on their projects without having to install anything.
-Join the fast-growing community of Watson Studio users today with a free account at <a href="https://cocl.us/ML0101EN_DSX">Watson Studio</a>
+Join the fast-growing community of Watson Studio users today with a free account at [Watson Studio](https://cocl.us/ML0101EN_DSX)

-<h3>Thanks for completing this lesson!</h3>

-<h4>Author:  <a href="https://ca.linkedin.com/in/saeedaghabozorgi">Saeed Aghabozorgi</a></h4>
-<p><a href="https://ca.linkedin.com/in/saeedaghabozorgi">Saeed Aghabozorgi</a>, PhD is a Data Scientist in IBM with a track record of developing enterprise level applications that substantially increases clients’ ability to turn data into actionable knowledge.
-He is a researcher in data mining field and expert in developing advanced analytic methods like machine learning and statistical modelling on large datasets.</p>
+#### Reference:
+HTML Markdown Created by: <a href = "https://www.linkedin.com/in/hotaki">Habib Hotaki</a>
+Notebook Created by: <a href = "https://ca.linkedin.com/in/saeedaghabozorgi">Saeed Aghabozorgi</a>
 <hr>

-<p>Copyright &copy; 2018 <a href="https://cocl.us/DX0108EN_CC">Cognitive Class</a>.
-This notebook and its source code are released under the terms of the <a href="https://bigdatauniversity.com/mit-license/">MIT License</a>.</p>
+Copyright &copy; 2018 [Cognitive Class](https://cocl.us/DX0108EN_CC).
+This notebook and its source code are released under the terms of the [MIT License](https://bigdatauniversity.com/mit-license/).​